Type 45 destroyer: Aviation

 The flight deck of the Type 45 is large enough to accommodate aircraft up to the size of a Boeing Chinook helicopter.
 It has hangar space for either one Merlin HM1 or two Westland Lynx helicopters.
 The Merlin HM2 has a dipping sonar, sonobuoys and radar; the Merlin can carry four anti-submarine Sting Ray torpedoes, while the smaller Lynx HMA8 can carry either two Sting Ray torpedoes or four Sea Skua anti-ship missiles.

-From 2015, the Lynx has been replaced in RN service by the AW159 Wildcat, whose weapons will include the Martlet missile from 2021 and the 'Future Air-to-Surface Guided Weapon (Heavy)' missile from 2022.
+From 2015, the Lynx has been replaced in RN service by the AW159 Wildcat, whose weapons will include the Martlet missile from 2021 and the 'Future Air-to-Surface Guided Weapon (Heavy)' missile from 2026.
 The Wildcat relies on the ship's sensors in attacking submarine targets since, in RN service as of 2019, it lacks dipping sonar or sonobuoys of its own.

 Anti-ship, submarine and land-attack

 Four of the six Type 45 destroyers received Harpoon launchers recycled from the last four decommissioned Type 22 frigates.
-Duncan, Diamond and Daring have all received this upgrade.
-However, Harpoon SSMs are to be withdrawn from the Type 45s by 2023.
-As of 2022, it was reported that Harpoon SSMs were no longer deployed on the destroyer.However, HMS Duncan was reportedly fit with Harpoon as of March 2023.
-In November 2022, it was announced that the Royal Navy will receive the Naval Strike Missile (NSM) to replace Harpoon, which will be fitted to Type 45 destroyers.
+Duncan, Diamond and Daring all received this upgrade.
+As of 2022, it was reported that Harpoon SSMs were no longer deployed on the destroyers.
+However, as of March 2023, HMS Duncan was still equipped with Harpoon, though the missile was withdrawn from all the destroyers by the end of 2023.
+In November 2022, it was announced that the Royal Navy will receive the Naval Strike Missile (NSM) to replace Harpoon, which will eventually be fitted to Type 45 destroyers.

 The Type 45 has a bow-mounted medium-frequency Ultra/EDO MFS-7000 sonar but has no shipboard anti-submarine weapons.
 The class relies on its helicopter(s) for ASW.
 As of August 2013, there were no plans to fit anti-submarine torpedo tubes.

 The 4.5-inch Mark 8 Mod 1 naval gun can be used against ships and for naval gunfire support (NGS) against land targets.